-Randomization (first treatment visit): During the first treatment visit of each treatment period you will be randomly assigned, based on your biomarkers, to one of the available treatment groups or to the matching placebo.
+Randomization (first treatment visit): During the first treatment visit of each treatment period you will be randomly assigned, based on your biomarkers, to one of these treatment groups or to the matching placebo:

+This box is for CIRB USE ONLY VERSIONATE of IRB Approval: 08/10/2022 Do not edit or deteate of Expiration: 08/09/2023 clazakizumab, medium chain triglycerides (MCT), imatinib, Broncho-Vaxom or cavosonstat.
 You will not be able to choose which treatment group you are assigned to.
 Once randomized, the treatment group assignment cannot be changed.
 If you do not wish to participate in the study group to which you are randomized, you will not be able to participate in this study.
 You and the study staff will not know whether you are receiving active treatment or placebo.
 In case of an emergency, the study doctor will be able to find out whether you are receiving the active treatment or placebo.